 The moisture content of hardwood flooring is influenced by the humidity and temperature of the surrounding air.
 Wood will lose or gain moisture until it is in balance with its environment.
 Higher humidity often causes the expansion of wood, because the wood absorbs the increased water moisture from the air.
 Lower humidity usually causes wood to shrink as it releases the excessive moisture back into the air.
-These changes can happen through seasonal changes which occur naturally, but in more serious cases it is likely that you have developed a water leak from a pipe or faulty dishwasher.
+These changes can happen through seasonal changes which occur naturally, but also through a water leak from, for example, a faulty dishwasher or washing machine.
 Fortunately you do not need to replace your flooring if you have a cupping problem, as following the correct steps can fix the issue and prevent it happening again.

 Obtain a moisture level metre so you can measure the moisture content so you can determine the scale of the problem.
 Use fans and heaters to dry out the wood and measure regularly.
 A difference of 1% or more between the top and bottom of the planks indicates they require further drying.